 If you’re using savings to purchase the car outright, list this figure under Month 1.
-Similarly, any one-off deposit required for a car that is being financed should also go into Month 1.
+Similarly, any one-off downpayment required for a car that is being financed should also go into Month 1.

 Row 2: Monthly Repayment

-Shoppers who are borrowing money to buy a car, whether it is by bank loan or car finance, will need to consider the monthly repayment, including any interest due.
-Enter this figure for every month of the year.
+Shoppers who are borrowing money to buy a car, whether it is by bank loan or car finance, will need to consider the monthly payments, including any interest due to the lender.
+Enter this monthly car payment figure for every month of the year.

 Row 3: Insurance